Energy

 ADVANCING RENEWABLE ENERGY

-“VF’s renewable energy sourcing strategy is a commitment to source clean energy while maximizing benefits for neighboring communities and minimizing environmental and social impacts in the supply chain.”
+“VF’s renewable energy strategy is a commitment to source clean energy across our business that minimizes environmental and social impacts for neighboring communities.”

 – Jeannie Renne-Malone